 This document is available in both paper and digital format.
 For optimal use, we suggest viewing it on your computer/ phone/ tablet screen, as that will give you immediate access to the links embedded in the text.
 If reading from the paper format (as distributed at Orientation or from a printed download), and you wish to get more information, you can always return to the electronic version of this document.

 Please use this document as a guide for your journey at JST and as an introduction to topics covered more fully at Orientation.
 You will find links (in blue text) to informational materials on the websites of the Jesuit School of Theology, of Santa Clara University, of the Graduate Theological Union, and of certain off-campus resources.

-Look here for information on getting to and around the Bay Area, places to visit in Berkeley, local entertainment, farmers’ markets.
-You will also find information about how to register your car and to vote, and get a driver’s license or identification card.
+Look here for information on getting to and around the Bay Area, places to visit in Berkeley, local entertainment, and farmers’ markets.
+You will also find information about how to register your car, register to vote, and get a driver’s license or identification card.

 You can find information here about academic questions, the SCU e-campus portal and your SCU e-mail account, SCU, GTU and UCB ID/Library cards, registering for classes, ordering books, working with moodle, student health insurance, financial aid, finances and payment, and cross registration to the University of California in Berkeley.